Jeswinshalom/Receiver-Sensitivity/README.md

   - Power readings
   - BER analyzer output
   - Eye diagram
 - Discussion of differences between analytical and simulation results.

+  ## Result

+  The simulation results closely match the analytical value, with only minor variation due to filter bandwidth and numerical modeling effects, confirming the theoretical receiver sensitivity.

 ---